 Universal states that parking is $5.00 after 6:00pm.
 Throughout most of the year that is correct.
 However, if Universal is anticipating a busy night (like during Halloween Horror Nights or New Year Eve), they may keep their regular parking prices straight on through the evening.
 Likewise, parking is usually free after 10:00pm, but again Universal might decide to keep staff at the parking booths if it is busy enough for them to make money!

 If I leave Universal, do I have to pay for parking again if I come back the same day?

 Last but not least, don’t think you are going to trick anyone by parking at one of the on-site hotels!
 Unlike Disney, Universal’s on-site hotels charge guests to park their cars, and for day-guests it is actually more expensive than parking in the regular garages.
 The easiest way to park for free is to park across Kirkman Rd in the TGIF lot, but that will put you about a 30 minute walk from the gates to either Universal Studios Florida or Islands of Adventure.
 It also puts you in risk of being towed.

-If you have addition questions about parking at Universal Orlando, visit this site:
+If you have additional questions about parking at Universal Orlando, visit the official website.